digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * When would you use `document.write()`?
 * What's the difference between feature detection, feature inference, and using the UA string?
 * Explain Ajax in as much detail as possible.
-  AJAX (Asynchronous JavaScript and XML).
-  Web application development technology in which the user interacts with the server in two ways:
-    Synchronous - pausing, the operation of the whole page.
-    Asynchronous - requires callback function, without freezing the application state.
-      There is no assurance that the response to the requests will return to us in the order in which requests are sent.
-      It is possible to make asynchronous requests using 3 techniques:
-      1. Using the XMLHttpRequest / ActiveObcjectX object (older versions of IE) - the most common way.
-      2. Floating frames.
-      3. Cookies.

-      AJAX is not limited to XML, It also support JSON or pure text.

 * What are the advantages and disadvantages of using Ajax?
   Advantages:
-    - Extension of UI functionality
-    - Better, faster and more comfortable interactivity
-    - Simplicity and compactness
     - Continuous and invisible for user updating of data
     - No need to refresh the entire page
-    - Used by well-known brands such as Google Maps

   Disadvantages:
     - Does not work when JavaScript is disabled in browser